OperationSpark/portfolio/README.md

         </main>
 ````

-Above, we created an unordered list with an `id` of `portfolio`.
+So, we created an unordered list with an `id` of `portfolio`.
 This will allow us to access the portfolio `<ul>` to style it, which we are doing with a CSS selector, _and_, to use JavaScript to _dynamically_ add list items to our portfolio list.
 Right now, there's no items in the list, but later, when we install projects, we'll see our projects begin to list themselves, to appear dynamically in our portfolio page.
 The term dynamic means _constant change, activity, or progress_, which describes the state of our web page in that we can change it on the fly and thus its not _static_, which is the opposite of dynamic.

 ### Checking Your Work